Holomorphic 1-forms on the moduli space of curves: Holomorphic one forms on

 \subsection{$H$-surfaces}

-~\\ From now on $S$ will be a general $H$-surface in $\MDM$, i.e. it is a general complete intersection of $3g-5$ hypersurfaces whose class are suitable multiples of $H$.
-The surface $S$ will be one the main actors in the proof of Theorem \ref{THM:NOONEFORMS}.
-We now give a list of properties of $S$. \\
+~\\ From now on $S$ will be a general $H$-surface in $\MDM$, i.e. it is a general complete intersection of $3g-5$ hypersurfaces whose classes are suitable multiples of $H$.
+This surface $S$ will play a central role in the proof of Theorem \ref{THM:NOONEFORMS}.
+We now give a list of properties of $S$.